danielkmurphy/danielkmurphy.github.io/education.md

 ## Honors & Awards

+* Apprentice of the Year Award, Placemakers, New Zealand (2018).

+* 2x Apprentice of the Month Award, Placemakers, New Zealand (2018).

 * AIB Engineering Student of the Year 2015, School of Engineering Waterford Institute of Technology (April 2015).

 * Scholarship Recipient to Green Building Solutions 2015, University of Vienna - OeAD Passivhaus (April 2015).

 * Passive House Design Charrette Winners, Passive House Authority of Ireland (November 2014).